About the Community Involvement Committee

 How to Apply

-Additional information is located on the Apply for the CIC Page.
-Learn more about the application and preview the questions on the Frequently Asked Questions page.
+You can learn more about the application and preview the questions on the Frequently Asked Questions page.

 Community Involvement Committee vacancies are assessed and applications are accepted on an annual basis.
 You can sign up for our quarterly e-newsletter to stay connected with the Office of Community Involvement and to receive news on other opportunities to get involved with Multnomah County!